ChrisKurz/nRF_Connect_SDK/doc/NCSv2.5.2_Board_1.md

     - "Enter a human-readable name for your board." - Enter here for example __My Test Board__.

       ![missing image](images/NewBoard-1.jpg)

+      > **_Note:_**
+      > When naming your custom board, there are a few conventions that you should follow.
+      > - You must give your board a unique name.
+Run __west boards__ in the nRF Connect Terminal to get a list of names already assigned; you cannot name your custom board with a name that is already in use.
+      > - It is recommended that the name of your board also contains the name of the SoC.
+For example, let's say we want to create a new board called __MyBoard__ based on the nRF52833 SoC.
+Then it is recommended to name your board "__MyBoard nRF52833__".

     - Then a __board ID__ is needed.
 The wizard automatically generates an ID based on the previous entry.
 Nevertheless, you could also define a own ID.
 Let's use the automatically generated board ID.

       ![missing image](images/NewBoard-2.jpg)